 Melanoma (MEL-uh-NO-muh): Skin cancer that starts in cells called melanocytes.
 These cells make and hold the pigment that makes skin darker (melanin).
 This cancer can spread quickly if not treated.

-Metastasis (muh-TAS-tuh-sis): Cancer cells that have spread from where they started to other places in the body
+Metastasis (muh-TAS-tuh-sis): The spread of cancer cells from where they started to other places in the body.

-Squamous cell carcinoma (SKWAY-mus sell CAR-sin-O-mah): Cancer that starts in the flat cells on the outer surface of the skin.
+Squamous cell skin cancer (SKWAY-mus sell): Cancer that starts in the flat cells on the outer surface of the skin.

 Last Revised: July 26, 2019